WBA Conference: Making Carbon Count: pricing in externalities to drive the Circular Economy, 11 December 2017, Brussels

 In Partnership with EESC

-In partnership with the European Economic and Social Committee of the European Commission, the World Biogas Association is organising this one-day event to discuss and analyse the current status on carbon pricing, carbon markets and how these could influence European policies on resource management and recovery.
-The call for a carbon price as well as a reduction in subsidies and tax-breaks for fossil fuel exploration and use, is strengthening with the recently formed Carbon Pricing Leadership Initiative among others, arguing the case (including major oil companies, countries, the IMF and World Bank).
+It is therefore fitting that on this important anniversary, WBA, in partnership with the European Economic and Social Committee of the European Commission, meet to discuss and analyse the current status on carbon pricing, carbon markets and how these could influence European policies on resource management and recovery.
+The call for a carbon price is strengthening with the recently formed Carbon Pricing Leadership Initiative among others, arguing the case (including major oil companies, countries, the IMF and World Bank).
+By pricing in the externalities of carbon emissions, many believe we may have an instrument to increase the speed with which we reduce emissions and collectively achieve the target of limiting the rise in global temperatures to less than 2°C by the end of this century.

 As the European Commission determines what a future Emissions Trading System will look like post – Paris, it is also finalising the Circular Economy package.
 Whilst the two policies seem to be disconnected, they are potentially synergic as pricing-in the value of avoided carbon emissions, or the cost of carbon emissions, could have a significant impact upon the markets for secondary raw materials from waste.
 WBA is especially keen to explore this hypothesis with regards to food waste, but carbon pricing potentially affects most waste streams.